zzhang82/web422/notes/react-architecture-2.md

 export default App;
 ```

-The code above has had some extra spaces added to it for clarity.
+The code above has some extra spaces added to it for clarity.
 Notice how every "class" attribute had to be renamed to "className" and that our component returns only a single `<div>` element (with many children).

 <br>